Check the car is right for the driver

-- The AA: the AA offers a free Drive Confident course to those who meet certain criteria.
-Applications are open to all via an online form.
+- The AA: the AA offers some free Drive Confident courses to those who meet certain criteria.
+Contact the AA Charitable Trust for information.

 - The Institute of Advanced Motorists (IAM): the IAM’s RoadSmart Mature Driver’s Assessment course is geared specifically towards older drivers.

 - Private driving instructor: many private driving instructors have experience of working with older drivers.
 Always look for an instructor who is registered with the Driver and Vehicle Standards Agency - you can find a search for approved drivers on their website here.